 Simple, real food.

 P.S.
-If you’re looking for other tuna pasta recipes, I also love to pair it with roasted tomatoes (this preparation, minus the cheese!).
+If you’re looking for other tuna pasta recipes, I also love to pair it with roasted tomatoes (this roasted tomato pasta, minus the cheese!).
 You can mix this pasta up with various ingredients throughout the year!

 Amount Per Serving: Calories: 650 Total Fat: 20g Saturated Fat: 3.5g Cholesterol: 35mg Sodium: 580mg Carbohydrates: 85g Fiber: 1g Sugar: 4g Protein: 32g